 Beer lovers all around can rejoice in the news: Norwegian Escape has a cold pour waiting for you at The District Brew House.
 With more than 50 bottled beers and 24 draft beers on tap (including local beer from Miami's Wynwood Brewing Company), it's easy to catch up on the craft beer scene at sea.
 Whether you're a novice or an expert, knowing the beer you’re drinking and how it's made is part of the craft beer experience.
-So before you sip and sail on your next cruise holiday, discover everything you need to know about the basics of craft beer.
+So before you sip and sail on your next cruise vacation, discover everything you need to know about the basics of craft beer.

 WHAT IS A CRAFT BEER